Manage External Dependencies

 After selecting the target, OXIDE will prompt you with an NPM search box:

-From here you can search for any NPM package and selecting one will start the process of adding it to the target and updating its corresponding yarn.lock
+From here you can search for any NPM package and selecting one will start the process of adding it to the target and updating its corresponding `yarn.lock` file in the background.
+OXIDE will confirm when `yarn.lock` has been updated successfully.
+After that point, you can start using the dependency.

 **Prerequisite:** Make sure you have the **Show configuration files** setting enabled.

-Navigate to and open the package.json
+Navigate to and open the `package.json` file as follows:

-(TS apps only): Expand to the Other section in the App Tree panel.
+* App-level `package.json` (TS apps only): Expand to the *Other* section in the App Tree panel.
 By default, this panel is included in OXIDE's Overview workspace.

 **Tip**: These files can also be found by using the **Open file** action.

-file is open, locate the dependencies section.
+Once the `package.json` file is open, locate the dependencies section.
 If the section does not exist, it will be available via autocomplete:

 Make the necessary edits and then run the **Update yarn.lock** action by right-clicking on the app package or CloudCode task, or by firing this action directly from the command palette.